kubernetes/community/mentoring/programs/new-contributor-workshop/new-contributor-workshop-lead.md

 ## Activities

-*These tasks reflect a rough timeline leading from the end of the previous Contributor Summit to the currently planned one.*
+*These tasks reflect a rough timeline leading from the end of the previous New Contributor Workshop to the currently planned one.*
-- Attend event planning meetings in preparation for the Contributor Summit, where applicable.
+- Attend event planning meetings in preparation for the New Contributor Workshop, where applicable.
 - Create a Workshop Content Proposal and link in an Issue to k/community:
     - determine sessions and their overall topic (e.g. How We Communicate, Code Base Walkthrough, etc)
     - determine what difficulty/experience levels will be offered, if any, and coordinate with Lead